 Interleukin-18 (IL18, pro-IL18) is a pleiotropic and pro-inflammatory cytokine.
 It belongs to the Interleukin-1 (IL1) superfamily (Alboni et al. 2010, Krumm et al. 2017, Dinarello 1999).
-IL18 is a ligand protein which has to been processed to become active.
+IL18 is a ligand protein which has to be processed to become active.
 It is synthesized as an inactive 24-kDa precursor protein and after be cleaved by caspase-1 (or other extracelullar enzymes as protease 3, serine protease, elastase and cathepsine G (Fantuzzi & Dinarello 1999,Gracie et al. 2004, Sugawara et al. 2001) it becomes to a 18-kDa mature and secretable protein (Arend et al. 2008, Akita et al. 1997,Fantuzzi et al. 1998, Ghayur et al. 1997, Gu et al. 1997, Ushio et al. 1996).

 IL-18 binding protein (IL18BP) is 38-kDa soluble protein is another negative regulator with some sequence homology with IL18R1 (Im et al. 2002 , Kim et al. 2002, Novick et al. 1999).
 IL18BP binds selectively and with high affinity to mature IL18 preventing its interaction with IL18R1.
 Several isoforms of this protein have been described (Kim et al. 2000).
 Interleukin-37 (IL37, IL-1F7) is another negative regulator of IL18 because it is able to bind IL18BP and IL18RAP chain preventing the cascade signaling (Bufler et al.2002, Pan et al. 2001, Kumar et al. 2002).

 Finally IL18 stimulates Interferon gamma (IFNG, IFN-?) production from T-helper lymphocytes cells (Th1) and macrophages, and enhances the cytotoxicity of natural killer (NK) cells.
 The IL18 stimulated IFNG production is synergistically amplified with other Th1-related cytokines, IL2, IL15, IL12 and IL23 (Boraschi & Dinarello 2006, Park et al. 2007, Dinarello 2007, Dinarello & Fantuzzi 2003).